fluxninja/aperture/docs/content/reference/policies/spec.md

 :::

 Signals flow between components through ports.
-As signals traverse the circuit, they get processed, stored within components or get acted upon (for example, load-shed, rate-limit, auto scale and so on).
+As signals traverse the circuit, they get processed, stored within components or get acted upon (for example, load-shed, rate-limit, auto-scale and so on).
 Circuit is evaluated periodically to respond to changes in signal readings.

 :::info Signals